 Stillbirths and Neonatal Deaths

-Sadly around 5600 babies are stillborn or die shortly after birth every year in the UK, which amounts to over 100 every week and UK figures are only in recent years starting to decrease for the first time in 20 years.
+Sadly around 4500 babies are stillborn or die shortly after birth every year in England and Wales, which amounts to over 85 every week and UK figures are only in recent years starting to decrease for the first time in 20 years.